osbuild/images/test/README.md

 - `<config name>`: name of a build configuration like the ones found in `./test/configs/` (e.g. `all-customizations`).
 - `<build name>`: a concatenation of all the elements that define a unique build configuration.
 It is created as `<distro>-<arch>-<image type>-<config name>` with dashes `-` in each component replaced by underscores `_` (e.g. `fedora_38-x86_64-qcow2-all_customizations`).
 - `<manifest ID>`: the ID of the last stage of the manifest.
 The manifest ID is unaffected by content sources (RPM or commit URLs for example) but not by content hashes.
+- `<osbuild commit ID>`: the commit ID specified in the `Schutzfile` under `<distro>.dependencies.osbuild.commit`.
+If not specified, it defaults to `RELEASE` and means that osbuild version was installed from the distribution repositories and the `<osbuild version>` is the released version for the given distribution.